Looking for tips on how to maximise your teeth whitening results?

 It is commonly accepted that whitening toothpastes and mouth rinses may be able to remove some of the obvious surface stains on your teeth.
 However, only teeth whitening products can remove the stubborn extrinsic stains and the unsightly intrinsic stains that cause your teeth to look discoloured.

-For example, SmileTime provide 6 days’ worth of teeth whitening gels in the SmileTime Teeth Whitening Kit which contain an active whitening ingredient called sodium percarbonate.
-The sodium percarbonate gels are manufactured in the USA and undergo stringent safety testing before being approved for use in the UK.
-The gels contain less than 0.1% of hydrogen peroxide (bleach) so can be bought direct by customers under EU laws.
+For example, SmileTime provide 6 days’ worth of teeth whitening gels in the SmileTime Teeth Whitening Kit which contain an active whitening ingredient called PAP.
+The PAP gels undergo stringent safety testing before being approved for use in the EU & UK.
+The gels contain no hydrogen peroxide (bleach) so can be bought direct by customers under EU laws.

-The sodium percarbonate whitening agent works by penetrating your enamel to get to discoloured molecules.
+The PAP whitening agent works by penetrating your enamel to get to discoloured molecules.
 Oxygen molecules from the whitening agents react with the discoloured molecules in your teeth, breaking the bonds that hold them together.

 The oxygen molecules spread, whitening the entire tooth – this process needs to be consistent to really work which is why you should use the teeth whitening product on consecutive days.
 As a result, you are left with a brighter, whiter smile.